kirilvasilev16/PythonTableDivider/README.md

   - Randomized division with shrinking of table sizes
   - Randomized division with onehot encoding for leaf table columns
   - Randomized division with column overlapping over leaf tables
+  - Randomized division with the possibility to use features are Primary Key - Foreign Key columns

 ### Prerequisites
 Python 3.8